18F/18f.gsa.gov/README.md

 2. `cd 18f.gsa.gov`
 3. `bundle install`
 4. `npm install`
-5. `./serve`
+5. `gem install foreman`
+6. `foreman start`

+__*Note:*__ _The cloud.gov Pages platform does not support the use of a predefined `SHOME` environment variable which impacts the installation of the site's testing dependency [`pry`](https://github.com/pry/pry) (See the [issue](https://github.com/pry/pry/issues/2139)).
+In order to build the cloud.gov Pages deployment and keep the tests working in CI, a cloud.gov Pages specific gemfile ([`GemfileFederalist`](./GemfileFederalist)) was created to exclude the testing and development groups during install.
+The federalist script in the `package.json` is run during the build time a creates a bundler config to install the `GemfileFederalist` dependencies and not the default `Gemfile`.
+Any updates to the production builds `Gemfile` should be included in the `GemfileFederalist` until a better fix is in place for the `pry` dependency or the cloud.gov Pages platform._

-To reduce the build time, instead of `./serve` you can run `./serve-fast`.
+To reduce the build time, if you don't need to see blog posts, instead of `./serve` you can run `./serve-fast`.
 This will eliminate all of the blog posts and the search index, but generates all other pages

-You should be able to see the site at: [http://127.0.0.1:4000/site/](http://127.0.0.1:4000/site/)
+You should be able to see the site at: [http://0.0.0.0:4000/site/](http://0.0.0.0:4000/site/)

 > **NOTE:** If you are using an M-series Mac (M1, M2, etc.), you may need to
 > configure bundler to use special build flags for eventmachine.
 To do that, run: